Developmental Services Worker

 Start Dates & Ontario Colleges Program Codes:

 Do you love to work with people and want career options in your future?
 Do you hope to make a difference in the world?
-Supporting people living with a disability, such as Autism or Down Syndrome, is a great way to do just that.
+Supporting children and adults with intellectual and developmental disabilities is a great way to do just that.

 Top Highlights

-• Gives you the knowledge and skills that you need to support people to reach their full potential
+• Comprehensive knowledge and skills to support individuals in reaching their full potential

 Program Learning Outcomes